Arkaeriit/ajtcalc/README.md

 #### Operations

 List of operations:
-* addition, symbolised by +
+* addition, symbolized by +
-* substation, symbolised by -
+* substation, symbolized by -
-* multiplication, symbolised by \* or x
+* multiplication, symbolized by \* or x
-* division, symbolised by /
+* division, symbolized by /
-* exponentiation, symbolised by ^ or \*\*
+* exponentiation, symbolized by ^ or \*\*

-For operation with more than one symbol such as multiplication you can use each one in the same expression.
+For operation with more than one symbol such as multiplication, you can use each one in the same expression.

 #### Numbers

-Number are typed in the decimal system.
+Numbers are typed in the decimal system.
 You can use decimal numbers.

 #### Parenthesis